-- 1. Ensure the student's physical safety by one or more of the following, as appropriate: - a.
-Securing immediate medical treatment if a suicide attempt has occurred. - b.
-Securing law enforcement and/or other emergency assistance if a suicidal act is being actively threatened. - c.
+- 1. Ensure the student's physical safety by one or more of the following, as appropriate: - a. providing immediate first aid as needed, until a medical professional is available. - b.
+Securing law enforcement and/or other emergency assistance if a suicidal act is being actively threatened and report any medications taken, and access to weapons, if applicable. - c.
 Keeping the student under continuous adult supervision until the parent/guardian and/or appropriate support agent or agency can be contacted and has the opportunity to intervene. - d.
 Remaining calm, keeping in mind the student is overwhelmed, confused, and emotionally distressed. - e.
 Moving all other students out of the immediate area. - f.
 Not sending the student away or leaving him/her alone, even to go to the restroom. - g.
 Providing comfort to the student, listening and allowing the student to talk and being comfortable with moments of silence. - h.
-Promising privacy and help, but not promising confidentiality. - 2.
-Document the incident in writing as soon as feasible.
+Promising privacy and help, but not promising confidentiality.